 Sexual elder abuse can cause psychological and emotional damage.
 Seniors may be less inclined to make eye contact if they’re victims of sexual abuse.
 Also, they may shy away from social activities and avoid family members and friends.

 Both men and women can be victims of elder sexual abuse, though some research suggests that women are more likely to experience elder sexual abuse than men.
-Perpetrators include family members, nursing home staff members, and others who gain their victims’ trust.
+Perpetrators of elder abuse include nursing home staff members, family members and others who gain their victims’ trust.